 For Spinoza, imaginations can only vanish or diminish when they are opposed to other stronger imaginations.
 Consequently, if a theoretical intervention is to produce effects, it is not enough to say the truth or the true: it must mobilize imaginations.
 Now, in this passage, imaginations are precisely “indications,” that is to say, the positivity of inadequate ideas that is able to be utilized in a process of knowledge.
 From this point, we can better understand why for Althusser, as for Spinoza, indicative concepts play a key role in the transmission of knowledge.
 43 But could we not consider that by qualifying his own theoretical interventions as indications, in his own practice Althusser seems to anticipate, in a certain way, the theory of the topological double inscription that is made explicit only in “Marxism Today” (1978) – even though in the Althusserian practice of philosophy initiated in For Marx, this “double inscription” would not happen in different “places,” but operates within the same theoretical intervention?
 44

-It is not, however, a matter of using indicative or metaphorical formulas in order to vulgarize or render science and philosophy more comprehensible.
-Indications are, rather, incomprehensible formulas, whose lack of explication and fragmentary character can provoke thought or thinking.
+It is not, however, a matter of using indicative or metaphorical formulae in order to vulgarize or render science and philosophy more comprehensible.
+Indications are, rather, incomprehensible formulae, whose lack of explication and fragmentary character can provoke thought or thinking.
 In “Transference and Counter-Transference,” Althusser returns to Spinoza’s theoretical dispositive [dispositif]:

 To enlighten the reader, that is, to render the task more difficult for him, we adopted an order of exposition that conforms, at least in its disposition, to the geometric order (more geometrico), borrowed from the only philosopher who did so: Spinoza.
 This order makes its own proofs.
 It renders the thought of its author practically unintelligible, and at the same time produces significant theoretical (Marx, Montesquieu) and political (anti-religious, revolutionary) effects in history.
 45